-- 1. These regulations apply to the teaching and examinations of the Master's programmes - Complex Systems Engineering and Management (CoSEM), - Engineering Policy Analysis (EPA) - Management of Technology (MOT)
+- 1. These regulations apply to the teaching and examinations of the Master's programmes - Complex Systems Engineering and Management (CoSEM), - Engineering and Policy Analysis (EPA) - Management of Technology (MOT)

 hereinafter referred to as 'the programme'.
-These regulations also apply to the bridging programmes of the aforementioned programme(s).
+These regulations also apply to the MSc Electives offered by the faculty of TPM and the bridging programmes of the aforementioned programme(s), with the exception of courses from Centre for Languages and Academic Skills (also known as ITAV).